 Drains are plastic tubes, which allow blood and fluid to drain away from the wound and collect in a bottle or bag.
-Drains are not often used for mastectomy operations.
+Drains are often used often for mammoplasty operations.
 If you have one, it is usually removed the morning after surgery.
 The breast care nurses will advise you about this.